junxit/us-congress-bills-114/metadata.md

 - 2016-04-06 — Introduced in Senate
 - 2016-04-06 — Read twice and referred to the Committee on Environment and Public Works.
+- 2016-05-18 — Committee on Environment and Public Works.
+Ordered to be reported with amendments favorably.
+- 2016-05-18 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with amendments.
+Without written report.
+- 2016-05-18 — Committee on Environment and Public Works.
+Reported by Senator Inhofe with amendments.
+Without written report.
+- 2016-05-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 471.